 NZ Bus currently has a fleet of over 1,000 buses.
 We employ approximately 1,900 people and move over 50 million New Zealanders every year.

-In Auckland, we are the principle bus company, with Metrolink, North Star, GO WEST and Waka Pacific buses serving the region’s public transport needs with over 650 buses covering more than 200 routes and carry over 35 million customers each year.
+In Auckland, we are the principle bus company, with Metrolink, North Star and Waka Pacific buses serving the region’s public transport needs with over 650 buses covering more than 200 routes and carry over 35 million customers each year.
 In Wellington, GO Wellington has a fleet of 223 buses, including Wellington’s iconic trolley buses and are we are the preferred mode of transport for over 14 million customers each year.

 Valley Flyer has a fleet of 110 buses, including the Airport Flyer service.
 Each year around 5 million people use these services.

 New Zealand win the Rugby World Cup and NZ Bus carry over 120 000 Rugby fans to and from Eden Park and Westpac Stadium.
 NZ BUS worked in partnership with Auckland Transport and the Greater Wellington Regional Council to deliver safe and reliable bus transport for RWC events.
 170 drivers received special RWC Customer Care training to provide outstanding service to visitors and fans traveling to the games, and to all customers during the tournament.
 The team was recognised for their RWC customer service by Transport Minster Stephen Joyce and RWC Minister Murray McCully.